nickredding/cordova-plugin-apple-watch-link/README.md

 The Cordova plugin and Watchkit framework are built on the Apple iOS/watchOS [WCSession class](https://developer.apple.com/documentation/watchconnectivity/wcsession) and [WCSessionDelegate protocol](https://developer.apple.com/documentation/watchconnectivity/wcsessiondelegate).

-All of the features of WCSEssion and WCSessionDelegate are supported with the exception of file transfer.
+All of the features of WCSession and WCSessionDelegate are supported with the exception of file transfer.

 ## Table of Contents